fish-shell/fish-shell/doc_src/language.rst

 The special characters and their escape sequences are:

+.. (next line features a non-breaking space - this will be rendered to a normal space instead of removed)
-- :code:`\ ` (backslash space) escapes the space character.
+- :code:`\\\ ` (backslash space) escapes the space character.
 This keeps the shell from splitting arguments on the escaped space.
 - ``\$`` escapes the dollar character.
 - ``\\`` escapes the backslash character.
 - ``\*`` escapes the star character.